alternet/alternet.ml/tools/src/site/markdown/properties.md

 Sometimes, a property file contains names that are not known in advance :

-<div class="source"><pre class="prettyprint">
+<div class="source"><pre class="prettyprint properties">
 map.paris.geo = 48.864716, 2.349014
 map.london.geo = 51.509865, -0.118092
 map.istanbul.geo = 41.015137, 28.979530
 </pre></div>

-The template property file may set a star character at the place of this field :
+The template properties file may set a star character at the place of this field :

-<div class="source"><pre class="prettyprint">
+<div class="source"><pre class="prettyprint properties">
 map.*.geo = $org.example.Geo 48.864716, 2.349014
 </pre></div>

-This will generate the special [`$()` method](apidocs/ml/alternet/properties/$.html#Z:Z:D-java.lang.String-) that allow to retrieve a property by name.
+This will generate a special method that allow to retrieve a property by name.
 You also have to map that key to its adapter like this :

-<div class="source"><pre class="prettyprint">
+<div class="source"><pre class="prettyprint properties">
 . = @Adapter.map("map.*.geo", Geo::parse)
 </pre></div>

-In your program, the keys will be available like this :
+In your program, the special [`$()` method](apidocs/ml/alternet/properties/$.html#Z:Z:D-java.lang.String-) generated will allow to retreive the keys like this :

 ```java
     long dist = conf.map.<Geo> $("paris.geo")
                     .computeDistance(conf.map.<Geo> $("istanbul.geo"));
 ```

 That `map` property may also contains other predefined fields if needed.
+Those fields are not reachable with the `$()` method ; that method allow to retrieve only fields that are not predefined.

 <a name="typesWithValue"></a>